Sunk cost fallacy: Definition, examples, how to avoid

 Luckily, the sunk cost fallacy isn't a done deal.
 With these strategies, you can make rational decisions based on logic instead of cognitive bias.

 Just being aware of the sunk cost fallacy is a great first step to avoid its pull.
-So if you’ve read this far, you’re already less likely to make irrational decisions.
-That’s because when you understand how the sunk cost fallacy works and the different psychological factors that feed into it, you can check for cognitive biases each time you make a decision.
+When you understand how this bias works and the psychological factors that feed into it, you can check for cognitive biases each time you make a decision.

 To do this, ask yourself the following questions: